 Money is power, you often hear, and yet for years Valve Corporation and all its billions was powerless to stop a $20 cheat called LMAOBOX from ruining the fun of Team Fortress 2 for thousands of players.
 Sometimes players would send in proof of cheats with video evidence, but careful players (often snipers) could use the cheat to show all enemy players on the map, force melee criticals, enable auto-aims and a host of other unsporting tactics with impunity.

-When deliverance came last April, it came not from the type of tech one might suppose Valve's billions could buy, but rather from a chance posting of LMAOBOX's source code on an obscure forum.
+When deliverance came in April 2016, it came not from the type of tech one might suppose Valve's billions could buy, but rather from a chance posting of LMAOBOX's source code on an obscure forum.
 A good Samaritan passed it on to Valve itself, which quickly incorporated it into its Valve Anti-Cheat System and soon after slapped hordes of players with bans.
 The sweep made some prime catches, including almost 200 players from Team Fortress 2's UGC esports league.

 It was hardly an isolated incident, particularly in PC gaming.
 Cheating so thoroughly plagues gaming that it's long been common to type out "VAC" on Twitch in reference to Valve's cheat sniffer in jest or seriousness when a player scores a beautiful headshot in a game like Counter-Strike: Global Offensive.
 It made Tom Clancy's The Division near unplayable after launch.
 Aimbotters overran Star Wars Battlefront.